thunderpleco/aws-query-in-place/README.md

 6. Review the steps, and choose Finish.
 The crawler is ready to run.
 Choose **Run it now**.
 When the crawler has finished, one table has been added.

-7. Now, let's go to Athena, choose Tables in the left navigation pane, and then choose table **"data"**.
+7. Now, let's go to Amazon Athena, choose Tables in the left navigation pane, and then choose table **"data"**.
 This screen describes the table, including schema, properties, and other valuable information.
 You can preview the table.

 9. You can query the data using standard SQL, such as: